stanistan/veun-http-demo/docs/cmd/demo-server/docs.go.md

 Now that we have the files always available, we can make an index page that includes the directory.

-This can start out using the `veun/html` package since we don't _exactly_ know what we're going to do with this (to render a simple list).
-But once this gets a bit more complicated, we can drop it in its own template.

 We pass in the current url so we can set an active node on the tree.